FINANCIAL AID RATE98%

 Students Enrolled in the Information Technology Program

 Get more details below regarding enrollment, academics, and school demographics.
-College of Southern Nevada has offered the following degree levels for students:
+DePaul University offers a bachelor's degree program in information technology.

 Source: IPEDS Survey 2012-2020: Data obtained from the US Dept. of Education's Integrated Postsecondary Education Data System (IPEDS).
 Data may vary depending on school and academic year.

-Career Options for GraduatesUpon completion of the Information Technology program at College of Southern Nevada, most students have pursued careers in the following fields:
+Career Options for GraduatesUpon completion of the Information Technology program at DePaul University, most students have pursued careers in the following fields:

 Computer and Information Systems Managers